RedHat-UX/red-hat-design-system/elements/rh-card/docs/20-guidelines.md

   present until a user dismisses it.

 ### Character count
-  The maximum character count for the elements of a card are listed below.
+  The recommended maximum character count for the elements of a card are listed below and include spaces.

   | Element {style="width: 50%" } | Character count |
   |-------------------------------|-----------------|